mayureeb/EV-charging-project/README.md

 | DeepAR        | 297.25 | 1.60 | 19.31 | 17.24 | 0.13 | 0.40 | 0.35 |
 | Transformer   | 221.70 | 1.36 | 14.10 | 14.88 | 0.13 | 0.34 | 0.25 |

+We plotted out the comparison between real data and prediction data in 4 randomly picked EV charging stations across different models, and the results are shown below.
 ### MLP
+The results show that our baseline model, MLP is good at capturing the overall trend, but not the highest/lowest energy demand.
 ![MLP_predicted_vs_observed](/assets/MLP_predicted_observed.jpg)

 ### Gaussian process (GP)
 ![gp_predicted_vs_observed](assets/gp_predicted_observed.jpg)

 ### DeepAR
+In comparison, DeepAR accurately detected the energy consumption drop in the beginning of 2020.
 ![deepar_predicted_vs_observed](assets/deepar_predicted_observed.jpg)

 ### Transformer